LWLG

 Bobby Quantitative Model

-Lightwave Logic, Inc. is a specialty materials and intellectual property company focused on developing and commercializing proprietary electro-optic polymer materials for high-speed optical modulators, primarily targeting data communications and photonic applications.
-The company operates as a pre-revenue, development-stage player in the specialty chemicals industry, aiming to disrupt the silicon photonics market with its Perkinamine polymer platform, which promises lower power consumption and higher performance.
-The current investor narrative is driven by extreme speculative momentum and anticipation of commercial adoption, as evidenced by a staggering 1-year price increase of over 1,744%, reflecting bets on its technology's potential to capture future markets in AI-driven data center connectivity and advanced photonics.
+Lightwave Logic, Inc. is a specialty materials and intellectual property company focused on developing and commercializing proprietary electro-optic (EO) polymer materials for high-speed optical modulators used in data communications and photonic applications.
+The company operates as a niche technology disruptor in the specialty chemicals industry, aiming to enable next-generation silicon photonics with its Perkinamine polymer platform that offers performance advantages over conventional materials.
+The current investor narrative is driven by extreme speculative momentum, as evidenced by a staggering 1,117% one-year price surge, reflecting bets on the company's potential to secure commercial design wins and transition from a development-stage entity to a revenue-generating supplier in the high-growth AI and data center infrastructure market.

 People also watch